charlierobin/xojo-illustrator-path-to-graphics-path/README.md

 Illustrator should find the script the next time you launch it.
 (Check under the `File` ▸ `Scripts` menu.)

-The script assumes that your Illustrator artwork is setup with the origin matching that of Xojo’s Graphics class, ie: the 0,0 of the rulers is to the upper left of the path you are working with.
+The script assumes that your Illustrator artwork is setup with the origin matching that of Xojo’s Graphics class, ie: the `0,0` of the rulers is to the upper left of the path you are working with.

-**A common mistake is not having the Illustrator ruler origin at the wrong point, so the generated points are then drawn offscreen in the Xojo graphics environment.**
+**A common mistake is having the Illustrator ruler origin at the wrong point, so the generated points are then drawn offscreen in the Xojo graphics environment.**

-You’ll find that open paths have a final AddCurveToPoint which closes the path, so you need to delete that line if you want the path to remain open in Xojo.
+You’ll find that open paths have a final `AddCurveToPoint` which closes the path, so you need to delete that line if you want the path to remain open in Xojo.

 https://ai-scripting.docsforadobe.dev/scriptingJavascript/yourFirstScript.html